-The $x$-dependence of \eq{pwsol} is rather remarkable.
-The coefficient of $x$ in the exponent, a time-independent quantity for a single plane wave, now depends on time owing to the interference between the pure plane waves.
-The gradual suppression of the $x$-dependence, the spread of the wave packet, takes place already in closed dynamics, governed by the time reversal Schr\"odinger's equation and is not a genuine irreversible process, it is due to the smooth phase relations between the plane waves in the initial state.
-Were we able to prepare a state with highly irregular phases between the plane waves, we would observe its shrinking during the time evolution.
-On the contrary, the decoherence of the open dynamics is a genuine irreversible process.
-In fact, the master equation \eq{master} breaks time reversal invariance because this transformation does not act on the invisible environment \cite{irr}.
-Hence one expects that the spread of the wave packet will be different in open dynamics.
+The coefficients of $\v{x}$ in the exponent, a time-independent vector for a single plane wave, now depend on time owing to the interference between the pure plane waves.
+The gradual suppression of the $\v{x}$ dependence, the spread of the wave packet, takes place already in closed dynamics, governed by the time reversal Schr\"odinger equation and is not a genuine irreversible process: it is due to the smooth phase relations between the plane waves in the initial state.
+Were we able to prepare a state with highly irregular phases between the plane waves, we might observe its shrinking during the time evolution.
+However, the decoherence of the open dynamics is a genuine irreversible process.
+In fact, the master equation \eq{master} breaks time reversal invariance, because this transformation does not act on the invisible environment \cite{irr}.
+Hence, one expects that the spread of the wave packet will be different in open dynamics.